Knowing the various types of income is important.

 The decision is yours.

-The way you earn income is a shift in money mindset.
-Become knowledgeable in the other ways to earn income and then you can start moving your way out of actively earning income and maybe to financial independence retire early.
+When you look to add additional types of sources of income to your portfolio, a shift in money mindset needs to happen as well.
+Become knowledgeable in the other ways to earn income besides earned income and then you can start moving your way to increase your income sources and maybe to financial independence retire early

 Hopefully, understanding the 3 types of income has opened your eyes to the type of income you can “earn” without the time investment.